jmbealer/my-knowledge-base/javascript.md

 What is a variable?
 How to declare a variable?
 How to assign a variable?
+what is let keyword?
+what is const keyword?
+what is var keyword?

 What is a Data Type?
 What is a data?